/ / EN

 • The Northern Metropolis has diverse habitats, such as large areas of wetlands, fish ponds, marshes, reedbeds and mangroves in its west.
 The area covering mangroves, wetlands and fish ponds in Mai Po and Inner Deep Bay, in particular, are listed as a wetland of international importance under the Ramsar Convention, and is a priority ecological environment for conservation in the Guangdong-Hong Kong-Macao Greater Bay Area and even in Southern China.
 Through proactive conservation and restoration, the ecological values and biodiversity of wetlands in the Northern Metropolis could be enhanced, making it a unique metropolis featuring “Co-existence of Development and Conservation”.

 • To achieve the goal of sustainable communities and carbon neutrality in the long run, smart, green, and resilient strategies will be adopted for the Northern Metropolis, formulating measures in three aspects, namely planning and urban design, infrastructure systems, and mobility.
-For example, formulating appropriate land use planning, building layout and green building design; incorporating the “sponge city” function and providing facilities such as district cooling system, common utility enclosure, etc.; and using railways as the backbone of sustainable transport as well as improving pedestrian and cycling networks to encourage the use of green transportation.
+For example, formulating appropriate land use planning, building layout and green building design; incorporating the “Blue-Green Infrastructure” function and providing facilities such as district cooling system, common utility enclosure, etc.; and using railways as the backbone of sustainable transport as well as improving pedestrian and cycling networks to encourage the use of green transportation.

 Implementation Mode